 If you buy the motorhome outright (versus financing), coverage is generally optional.
 If this type of coverage is optional, you need to think about how much you would be able to pay for major repairs or a complete loss of your RV.
 You should certainly consider coverage if you plan to live in your RV full-time.

 Rental RVs are required to have insurance coverage.
 Check to make sure your auto insurance policy extends to RVs.
 If not, some RV rental companies will include insurance in the price of the rental.
 They may also offer short-term policies that will cover your trip.

 Specialized RV Insurance

-Beyond basic liability and full coverage, there are also additional policies that you can purchase.
+Beyond basic liability and coverage, there are also additional policies that you can purchase.